ngsison/nate-cloud-employee/README.md

     }
 }

-// Step 3: Create a FakeAPI that conforms to APIProtocol so it can be passed ass dependency of ClassToTest during unit testing class FakeAPI: APIProtocol {
+// Step 3: Create a FakeAPI that conforms to APIProtocol so it can be passed as dependency of ClassToTest during unit testing class FakeAPI: APIProtocol {

     // Step 3.1: Make sure there's a flag to be able to predict and control the behavior of this FakeAPI